Did you just download a file that is digitally signed by AVG Technologies and wonder if the file is safe? If so, please read on.

 As mentioned above, I think these detections are incorrect since it is very unlikely that AVG Technologies would ship a malware file.

-The detection percentage is based on that I have gathered 23972 scan results for the AVG Technologies files.
+The detection percentage is based on the fact that I've gathered 24036 scan results for the AVG Technologies files.
 12 of these scan results came up with some sort of detection.
-You can review the full details of the scan reports by examining the files listed above.
+If you like, you can view the full details of the scan results by examining the files listed above.

-The analysis is done on certificates with the following serial numbers:
+The analysis is based on certificates with the following serial numbers:

 No comments posted yet.